ywjleft/Dataset_Curation_for_GAN/README.md

 More information (including a copy of the paper) can be found at http://msraig.info/~Curation/Curation.htm.

 ## Citation
-If you use our code or models, please cite:
+If you use our code, please consider citing:

 ```
 @article{Ye:2019:ICD,